noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 @[5-6](Count the number of digits)
 @[9-11](Run the functions)

+<!--It takes quite some time, what do you think is taking longer? -->

 ---

-## Profiling demo
-- Let's run our demo `python profiling_demo.py`
-<!--It takes quite some time, what do you think is taking longer? -->
+## How to use Python profiler?
+- To see where does the program slows down, let's run the code and sort it by total time:
+    ```bash
-- Now let's profile it: `python -m cProfile -s tottime foo.py` and see where does it slows down
+    python -m cProfile -s tottime foo.py
-- How can to optimize it?
+    ```

 ---?code=optimized_demo.py&lang=python&title=Optimized demo
 @[8-9](Use log10 instead)